We’re beginning to hear more and more about rising rates of Alzheimer’s.

 Lastly, keep your mind active.
 Watching 3-4 hours of television a day isn’t rewarding for your mind.
 Encourage lifelong learning, all while reducing stress and remaining socially active.

 Keep track of all recent ‘symptoms’ and be sure to check out the science behind BrainTest — an electronic version of the SAGE test.
-If you’re concerned, do not hesitate.
-Make an appointment with your doctor today, so that you can take every necessary step to protect yourself for years to come.
+If you’re concerned, do not hesitate to take a screening test today, so that you can take every necessary step to protect your brain health for years to come.